rafaell22/ootr-tracking-map/README.md

 - Update pubsub to handle "once" function

-- Think about updating event handling in buttons to check for id instead of subscribing every time they are clicked
+~~- Think about updating event handling in buttons to check for id instead of subscribing every time they are clicked~~